erik-adelbert/aoc/2024/README.md

 I have included a visualization routine that outputs a png file in the working directory.

 ![Advent Of Code 2024 - 10 years edition - day14 easter egg - a framed xmas tree in the snow](./images/aoc14-6516.png)

+`<EDIT>` I have found a way to automate the solution!!!
+Note is coming.

+## Day 15

+I found this sunday's problem tedious and frankly it didn't interest me so much.
+Note is coming.